 Sex means different things to different people.
 In this post, we’ll apply Maslow’s popular and well-known psychological theory and come up with a hierarchy of sexual needs.

-It serves different purposes and needs for each person and those needs can shift as our life priorities shift or with new partners or relationship situations.
-Sometimes two people in relationship have a different framework or need around sex and they misfire with each other because they define and frame sex from differing vantages.
+It serves different purposes and needs for each person.
+Also, those needs can shift as our life priorities shift or with new partners or relationship situations.
+Sometimes two people in a relationship have a different framework or needs around sex.
+Therefore, they misfire with each other because they define and frame sex from differing vantages.

 If we apply Abraham Maslow’s popular and well-known psychological theory “The Hierarchy of Needs” to sex and sexual fulfillment, we can see how we might approach sex and frame sexuality and how it can operate in people’s lives.

-Understanding your own sex framework and that of your partners can help in building a mutual understanding for why sex is important to each of you so that your core needs can be met.
+Understanding your own sex framework and that of your partners can help in building a mutual understanding of why sex is important to each of you so that you both can meet your core needs.

 Maslow believed that we have a hierarchy for how we will meet our needs in our life.

-Basically, the bottom of the pyramid are the physiological needs for survival, then come safety and security, then love and belonging, then self-esteem, and finally self-actualization at the top of the pyramid.
+Basically, at the bottom of the pyramid are the physiological needs for survival.
+Then come safety and security, then love and belonging and then self-esteem.
+Finally, self-actualization at the top of the pyramid.

 I want to start at the bottom of the pyramid and talk about how we could use this model to look at 5 levels of need around sexuality.

-In this article I’ll define the first four levels and in part two I’ll look at the concept of sexual self-actualization.
+In this article, I’ll define the first four levels and in part two I’ll look at sexual self-actualization.